mach-kernel/xpenz/README.md

 - add ability for accountant and superAccount to pay expenses and lump them by category (assume fee by default)
 - add confirm or warning when missing receipt
 - show expenses that are already reimbursed in collapsed section
+- invite new user via email and specify role

 Stretch: